-At DMG MORI AKTIENGESELLSCHAFT, we are expecting income from investments to be above the previous year's figure.
-Overall, we are expecting around €-36.0 million in EBIT before the transfer of profits.
-In 2022, we are not anticipating any significant changes in net worth and financial position.
+At DMG MORI AKTIENGESELLSCHAFT, we are expecting income from investments to be below the previous year's figure.
+Overall, we are expecting around $\[\in \]$ -41.0 million in EBIT before the transfer of profits.
+In 2023, we are not anticipating any significant changes in net worth and financial position.

-NOTES FOR THE FINANCIAL YEAR 2021 OF DMG MORI AKTIENGESELLSCHAFT
+NOTES FOR THE FINANCIAL YEAR 2022 OF DMG MORI AKTIENGESELLSCHAFT